AdamuAbba/hashnode-articles/Bitcoin/Bitcoin/HD wallets - A Breakdown of HD wallets illustrated via a mini Rust app.md

 _source [forum.cardano.org](https://forum.cardano.org/t/how-an-hd-wallet-works/28460)_

+## BIP44

+The BIP44 standard is an improvement on the BIP32 standard and it implements a structure for a "derivation path" which enables a wallet to derive or generate keys from a root seed.

+### Structure of the BIP44 derivation path

+Let's look at the structure of the BIP44 derivation path below:

+m / purpose' / coin_type' / account' / change / address_index

+Each element in the path has a specific meaning:

+m: This is the master node and represents the root of your HD wallet.

+purpose': Always set to 44' for BIP44 compliant wallets.

+coin_type': Specifies the type of cryptocurrency.
+Each cryptocurrency has a specific number assigned, such as 0' for Bitcoin and 60' for Ethereum.

+account': A BIP44 wallet can have multiple accounts, and this number represents each unique account.

 ## Advantages of HD wallets

 Now that we know what we have some idea of what HD wallets are, let's look at some advantages